Edge-reflection positivity and weighted graph homomorphisms: Partition functions of edge and vertex-coloring models

 for $G\in \G$.
 Here $\delta(v)$ is the multiset of edges incident with $v$.
 Note that, by convention, a loop is counted twice.
+Denote the isolated vertex by $K_1$.
+Then $p_h(K_1)=0$ according to \eqref{eq:part edge} (as $E(K_1)=\emptyset$).
+It is however more natural to define $p_h(K_1)=h(1)$ and extend this multiplicatively for disjoint unions of $K_1$'s.
+Then $p_h$ is multiplicative.

-The edge coloring model can be considered as a statistical mechanics model, where edges serve as particles, vertices as interactions between particles, and colors as states or energy levels.
-Moreover, partition functions of edge coloring models generalize the number of proper line graph colorings.
+The edge-coloring model can be considered as a statistical mechanics model, where edges serve as particles, vertices as interactions between particles, and colors as states or energy levels.
+Moreover, partition functions of edge-coloring models generalize the number of proper line graph colorings.

-We will now describe a result of Szegedy \cite{SZ7} (see also \cite{SZ10}) showing that partition functions of vertex coloring models are partition functions of edge coloring models.
+We will now describe a result of Szegedy \cite{SZ7} (see also \cite{SZ10}) showing that partition functions of vertex-coloring models are partition functions of edge-coloring models.